Introduction

 The port, username, and password are in your infra_variables.txt and the database used is dev.

-We also need to run the redshift-setup.sh file in our directory after setting up our infrastructure to setup our schema for our redshift data warehouse used for this project.
+You also need to run the redshift-setup.sh file in your directory after setting up your infrastructure to set up your schema for your Redshift data warehouse used for this project.

 ./redshift-setup.sh # This sets up our redshift schema.